 More about breast cancer and mastectomies

 Breast cancer occurs when abnormal cells in the breast tissue divide uncontrollably and become destructive to surrounding tissue.
 A mastectomy is a way to excise the cancerous tissue to prevent it from spreading to other vital organs in the body.
 Two types of tumors can form in the breast—benign (uncancerous) and malignant (cancerous).
 If a benign tumor is found in the breast, a lumpectomy—a less invasive form of surgery that conserves most of the breast—might be an option.
-If a tumor in the breast is malignant, meaning if it's cancerous, a mastectomy is likely to be considered.
+If a tumor in the breast is malignant, a mastectomy is likely to be considered.

 Various mastectomy procedures are performed in response to cancer aggressiveness.
 These include the following.

 Total Mastectomy - A total mastectomy, also known as a “simple” mastectomy, is the entire removal of one or both breasts to extract cancerous tissue and prevent it from spreading.
 This includes removal of the breast tissue, areola, nipple, and skin.
 A total mastectomy does not necessarily include removal of axillary lymph nodes in the underarm area.

 Modified Radical Mastectomy - A modified radical mastectomy is the removal of the entire breast and the lymph nodes in the underarm area.
 Lymph nodes are present throughout the body as part of the lymphatic system, but if they become swollen, it could be a sign of cancer.
 These procedures are often performed when cancer aggressiveness is perceived to have invaded nearby tissue, not just in the breast.